Leeming

 Leeming is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Leeming, as per the latest Census, 93.5% of dwellings were houses, with the remaining 6.5% being semi-detached, apartments, or other types.
-This contrasts with Perth metro's figures of 76.5% houses and 23.6% other dwellings.
-Home ownership in Leeming stood at 46.9%, with mortgaged properties at 41.0% and rented ones at 12.1%.
+Leeming's dwelling structure, as assessed in the latest Census, consisted of 93.5% houses and 6.5% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Perth metro's 76.5% houses and 23.6% other dwellings.
+Home ownership in Leeming stood at 46.9%, with mortgaged dwellings at 41.0% and rented ones at 12.1%.
 The median monthly mortgage repayment was $2,167, lower than Perth metro's average of $2,200.
-The median weekly rent in Leeming was $440, higher than the Perth metro figure of $400.
-Nationally, Leeming's mortgage repayments were higher at $2,167 compared to Australia's average of $1,863, and rents were substantially above the national average of $375.
+The median weekly rent in Leeming was recorded as $440, compared to Perth metro's $400.
+Nationally, Leeming's mortgage repayments were higher at $2,167 against the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing